SilviaSaverino/Project3-Agenda/README.md

 ![screenshot of not valid date message](/assets/images/wrong_day.png)

-If instead, the day of the month chosen by the user was a valid one, the program will repeat it back and continue with asking for a particular time of that day.
+If instead, the day of the month chosen by the user is a valid one, the program will repeat it back and continue with asking for a particular time of that day.

 ![screenshot of valid date selected message and time of the day question](/assets/images/time_of_day.png)